-Take the extra time to sort through your newspaper, beverage containers, electronic equipment, office paper, and batteries.
-Just remember, every bit counts.
+Take the extra time to sort through your newspapers, beverage containers, electronic equipment, office paper, and batteries.
+Remember: Every bit counts.

 Purchase durable, long-lasting goods.
 The cost may be higher, but you will reduce your waste in the long run.